isomerpages/moe-andersonpri/_distinctive-programmes/ANDventure/Module Synopses.md

 ![](/images/combine_images.png)

 <p><strong>ANDventure Arts Elective (Visual Art Masterclass)</strong></p>
-<p><strong><em>Beauty of Zentangle Designs</em></strong></p>
-<p>Students will develop a deeper understanding of using the Zentangle illustration method to create amazing coloured tangle designs which can be printed on greeting cards and postcards.
+<p><strong><em>Beauty of Zentangle Designs</em></strong><br>Students will develop a deeper understanding of using the Zentangle illustration method to create amazing coloured tangle designs which can be printed on greeting cards and postcards.
 Through the intricate illustration and meticulous colouring, they learn patience as well as develop excellent motor control.&nbsp;</p>

 ![](/images/ANDvZentangle.jpg)